1997–98 FA Cup: First round proper

-Teams from the Football League Second and Third Division entered in this round, and four non-league teams, Woking, Dagenham & Redbridge, Stevenage Borough and Hednesford Town, were given byes to this round.
+The 48 teams from the Football League Second and Third Divisions entered in this round along with the 28 non-league qualifiers and Woking, Dagenham & Redbridge, Stevenage Borough and Hednesford Town who were given byes.
+Tiverton Town, from the Western League Premier Division at Step 8 of the football pyramid, was the lowest-ranked team in the draw - with the club going on to win this year's FA Vase and be crowned undefeated champions of their league, their first-round Cup tie against Football Conference (Step 5) outfit Cheltenham Town represented their only senior-level competitive loss of the season.

 The matches were played on 14 November 1997.
-There were fourteen replays, with four ties requiring a penalty shootout to settle them.
+There were fourteen replays, with four ties requiring a penalty shootout to settle the results.

 Second round proper

 The second round of the competition featured the winners of the first round ties.
 The matches were scheduled to be played on Saturday 6 December 1997, with nine replays and three penalty shootouts required, each of which featured a team who won on penalties in the previous round.
+Wisbech Town and Ilkeston Town, from the Southern League Midland Division at Step 7 of English football, were the lowest-ranked teams in the draw.